 The New EU Tachograph Directive: Smarter Tachographs.

 A new era began for the digital tachograph from June 15, 2019.
 From this date on, all registered trucks should be equipped with the new generation digital tachograph.
 These tachographs utilise fully digital technologies, such as satellite-based geopositioning, short-range communication for supervisory authorities, and compatibility with a large number of other telematics services and useful apps.

 The introduction of the new devices is the result of the implementation of EU Directive 165/2014.
 It aims to improve road traffic safety, and to ensure binding social standards are adhered to, along with safeguarding competition within the single European market.
 It also aims to make the manipulation of digital tachographs virtually impossible.
-The DTCO® 4.0 is the intelligent tachograph from VDO, which satisfies these requirements optimally.
+The DTCO® 4.0 is the smart tachograph from VDO, which satisfies these requirements optimally.

 Checks of a Moving Vehicle Based on Reasonable Suspicion Using DSRC